abhijithvijayan/web-extension-starter/README.md

 }
 ```

-See the original [README](https://github.com/abhijithvijayan/wext-manifest) of wext-manifest package for more details
+See the original [README](https://github.com/abhijithvijayan/wext-manifest-loader) of `wext-manifest-loader` package for more details

 ### Production